LeShaun Sims: Cincinnati Bengals

 On March 31, 2020, Sims signed with the Cincinnati Bengals.

 During a Week 3 23–23 tie against the Philadelphia Eagles, Sims made his Bengals debut and recorded two tackles, a pass deflection, and an interception.
 In the next game against the Jaguars, he had a season-high eight tackles and a pass deflection during the 33–25 victory.
-The following week against the Ravens, Sims recorded two tackles and a pass deflection as the Bengals lost on the road by a score of 27–3.
+The following week against the Ravens, Sims recorded two tackles and a pass deflection in the 27–3 road loss.

-During a Week 8 31–20 victory over his former team, the Titans, Sims recorded six tackles.
+During Week 8 against his former team, the Tennessee Titans, Sims recorded six tackles in the 31–20 victory.
 During a Week 13 19–7 road loss to the Miami Dolphins, he tied his season-high of eight tackles.
-In the regular-season finale against the Ravens, Sims had four tackles and a pass deflection as the Bengals lost by a score of 38–3.
+In the regular-season finale against the Ravens, Sims had four tackles and a pass deflection during the 38–3 loss.

 Sims finished the 2020 season with a career-high 52 tackles, four pass deflections, and an interception in 13 games and 10 starts.